 - Second, identify supportive merchants.
-Ask for their support: writing letters to city government pledging support; communicating their support to other merchants; attending City Council meetings and voicing support.
+Ask them to support you by writing support letters to city government, communicating their endorsement to other merchants, and attending City Council meetings to voice support.

 - Send group and personal emails encouraging residents to write letters of support to elected officials for a plastic bag ban.

 - Provide examples, but encourage people to write their own.
-100 personal letters to the mayor carry far more weight than 500 form letters.
+A hundred personal letters to the mayor carry far more weight than 500 form letters.

-- Continue to meet with as many elected and municipal officials.
+- Continue to meet with as many elected and municipal officials as possible.
 If they can’t meet, call or email.
 Address all their concerns and follow up with the answers.